Cyclohexylamine: Preparation

 It is also prepared by alkylation of ammonia using cyclohexanol.

 Applications

 Cyclohexylamine is used as an intermediate in synthesis of other organic compounds.
 It is the precursor to sulfenamide-based reagents used as accelerators for vulcanization.
-It is a building block for pharmaceuticals (e.g., mucolytics, analgesics, and bronchodilators).
 The amine itself is an effective corrosion inhibitor.
-The herbicide hexazinone and the anesthetic hexylcaine are derived from cyclohexylamine.
 It has been used as a flushing aid in the printing ink industry.

+Drugs List

+It is a building block for pharmaceuticals (e.g., mucolytics, analgesics, and bronchodilators).
+Most of the drugs in the following list fall into the arena of sulfonamide hypoglycemics though: